What Steps has Redland Park Church taken to reduce our Carbon Footprint?

 In 2008 we installed 52 Solar PV panels giving us a peak output of 8.424kwp.
 So in the past 14 years we have generated electricity for Church use or to feed back into the Grid.
 This has resulted in us saving 43,111kg of carbon dioxide.

 A few years ago we changed the Church garden to support pollinators and increase Biodiversity by planting lots of wildflowers and growing a hedge of native shrubs.
-The garden, being just off the busy Whiteladies Road, is also well used by the local community for a time of rest and recuperation.
+The garden and benches, being just off the busy Whiteladies Road, are also well used by the local community for a time of rest and recuperation.

 Redland Park URC recognises the climate emergency and is committed to make a coordinated effort to respond, based on our calling to love our neighbours, live justly and steward God’s creation.